 Total cooking time: 50 minutes

-To start it off, I will introduce a favorite side dish of many Spanish families.
-Ensalada Rusa, or Spanish Potato Salad, is a type of creamy Spanish salad that comes from Russia in the 1860s.
+To start, I will introduce a favorite side dish using potatoes from many Spanish families.
+Ensalada Rusa, or Spanish potato salad, is a creamy Spanish salad from Russia in the 1860s.
 The creator was a Belgian-Russian chef named Lucien Olivier.